-Pledges receivable (see Note 15) at June 30, 2022 and 2021, consist of contributions committed to capital projects or the annual fund.
+Pledges receivable (see Note 13) at June 30, 2023 and 2022, consist of contributions committed to capital projects or the annual fund.
 Pledges are recorded at their net present value when unconditionally committed.
+No allowance has been recorded as of June 30, 2023 and 2022.